jdeath/CheckRoyalCaribbeanPrice/README.md

 # CheckRoyalCaribbeanPrice
 Track and compare the prices of your **Royal Caribbean** and **Celebrity Cruises** purchases (beverage packages, excursions, internet, etc.).
-- ✅ Automatically finds your purchased packages (no need to enter them manually)
+- ✅ Automatically checks your purchased packages (no need to enter them manually)
 - ✅ Alerts you if a lower price is available
-- ✅ Shows currently assigned cabin in Royal's backend system (likely the room you will be assigned if purchased a GTY)
+- ✅ Shows currently assigned cabin in Royal's backend system (*likely* the room you will get if purchased a GTY "We choose your room")
-- ✅ Shows how much Royal's backend system thinks is owed on cruise (does not include TA's take!)
+- ✅ Shows the payment balance Royal's backend system thinks they are owed (does not include TA's take!)
 - ✅ Supports multiple Royal and Celebrity accounts or linked cruises
 - ✅ Can also check **cabin prices** with just a booking URL (no login required)
-- ✅ Works on Linux, Windows, macOS, Docker, and Home Assistant
+- ✅ Runs on Windows, macOS, Linux, Docker, and Home Assistant.
 - ✅ Seperate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required

 > ⚠️ This is **not a hack**.
-All API calls are publicly available and visible in the browser.
-The script simply automates what you can already see on the Royal Caribbean website.
+All API calls and data are publicly available and visible in the browser.
+The script simply automates you can do on Royal Caribbean website.

 ## Install (Recommended, any Operating System, and you can edit code to your liking)
 1. Install python3 (3.12 works fine) `https://www.python.org/downloads/`